marktnoonan/cy-validators-example/README.md

 Let's use the classic Arrange, Act, and Assert language to show what E2E Specs, Component Specs, and Validators are responsible for when used in this way.
 ### Component Validators

+These are guidelines, break them if needed.
+Maybe comment explaining why you need to break them.

 Do:

 - ✅ ASSERT (direct): Make __assertions about the DOM__ directly rendered by that component in that state